 Representative Professional Activities and Achievements

 Jay Butler joined the faculty of William & Mary Law School in 2016.
-He was a 2018-2019 LAPA Fellow at Princeton University.
-He previously served as the Kellis E. Parker Teaching Fellow at Columbia Law School and has taught at Yale Law School and the George Washington University Law School.
-His scholarship and teaching focus on international law, international business transactions, contracts and trade regulation.
+He previously served as the Kellis E. Parker Teaching Fellow at Columbia Law School and has taught as a visitor at Yale Law School and the George Washington University Law School.
+His scholarship and teaching focus on international law, corporations and contracts.

 Professor Butler earned a Bachelor of Arts in History magna cum laude with highest honors from Harvard University, where he was inducted into Phi Beta Kappa.
 He was then selected as a Rhodes Scholar and earned a BA in Jurisprudence from Oxford University.
 He graduated with his Juris Doctor degree from Yale Law School.
 After law school, Professor Butler served as a law clerk to Judges Hisashi Owada and Giorgio Gaja of the International Court of Justice and worked as a legal adviser to the Government of Japan.
 He is also a member of the New York Bar.